How & Why to Teach English in Japan in 2026

 2. High demand for English teachers in Japan

-Japan is following the international trend of globalization and the spread of western culture.
-Thus, being able to speak English is a valuable skill in Japan.
+Japan is following the global trend toward globalization and is spreading Western culture.
+Thus, speaking English is a valuable skill in Japan.

-It is a compulsory part of the curriculum in most Japanese public schools.
-Also, many students need a high English score to perform in the exam for college admission in Japan.
+English is a compulsory subject in most Japanese public schools.
+Many students need a high English score to perform well on college admission exams in Japan.
 This holds high stakes for Japanese people.

 Despite a considerable demand for English teachers, there is a shortage of high-quality English tutors in Japan.

-Japanese people would find it difficult to self-learn English.
-That is because the grammatical intricacies and pronunciations differ from their native tongues.
+Japanese people find it challenging to learn English independently.
+That is because the grammatical intricacies and pronunciations differ from those of their native tongues.

-As per various studies, less than 30% of Japanese people can speak English at any level.
-If we take fluent speakers, it would be as low as 2% to 5%.
-The TOEIC’s 2018 ranking confirms that Japan ranks 44th out of 48.
+Various studies have shown that less than 30% of Japanese people can speak English at any level.
+Among fluent speakers, the number would be as low as 2% to 5%.
+The TOEIC’s 2018 ranking places Japan 44th out of 48.

-There is always a demand for educators who have a good enough grasp of English.
-And the one who can teach it well in a practically usable form to their students.
+There is always a demand for educators with a strong command of English who can teach it in a practical, usable way to their students.

 3. The chance to make and save good money

 Traveling to Japan and experiencing its unique culture attracts many people.
-Still, despite this, most get motivated to teach English mainly because of money.
+Despite this, most are motivated to teach English primarily for the money.

 Besides a good paycheck, you can earn extra bonuses and perks.

-Japan ranks as one of the highest average living costs in the world.
-But in rural and small towns, living costs are still somewhat low.
-Thus, you can live a comfortable life on your salary and still save and travel.
+Japan has among the highest average living costs in the world.
+However, living costs remain relatively low in rural and small towns.
+Thus, you can live comfortably on your salary while still saving and traveling.

 The cost of living is high in big cities such as Tokyo, Yokohama, Osaka, Nagoya, Fukuoka, and Sapporo, but salaries are higher.
 With careful planning, you can save money no matter where you stay.